GoogleCloudPlatform/professional-services/tools/vm-migrator/Readme.md

     - only one internal IP of the instances is taken into account
     - instances should only have one nic
 2. In order to work the function needs a "fingerprint" - a unique identifier of the network interface of an instance.
 This is collected during the `prepare_inventory` step.
 The `backup_instances` step checks for those fingerprints and aborts if any are not found.
+3. Please make sure you keep the `export.csv` file intact, since if you will need to roll back, this file will be needed (see next section).

 ### Rollback
 1. If you did not use the backup functionality, in order to rollback the changes please change the parameters of the source file and interchange the source and destination parameters.
 Please note that some steps like `crate_machine_image` would not be required to run, as the machine images have already been created.